Lawns and Yards

 - Composting poop at home doesn’t work since household bins don’t get hot enough to kill hazardous bacteria.

-2. Attend a natural lawn care workshop
+2. Attend a natural lawn care workshop - have a beautiful yard the natural way

 - Tools to have a healthy lawn without extra pesticides and chemicals.

-- Tips to deal with moss, moles and other pests the natural way.
+- Tips to deal with moss, moles, and other pests the natural way.

 3. Skip lawn fertilizer or go phosphorus-free

 Whatever product you use, follow the label instructions and don’t apply more fertilizer than recommended.
 Clean up any extra fertilizer.
+View the Snohomish Conservation District "Know Your Soils" booklet for an introduction to soil testing and using amendments to build healthy soil.

 - Mulch - Apply a layer of suitable mulch and reapply in subsequent years.
 See “Growing Healthy Soils” for mulch recommendations.

 - Plants - For a long-term solution, plant the area with evergreen groundcover or other plants suitable to the site conditions.
-Space plants so that at maturity they cover the soil so you don’t need to mulch.

 -